 Assign a budget to gaining new patients.
 Online adverts maybe?
 Or rather than assigning a budget, you can get paid to promote yourself!
 Maybe take virtual video conference speaking engagements?
 Perhaps giving patient awareness seminars via video conferencing or teaching other healthcare professionals at a virtual Continuing Medical Education event or other video conference?
 The kind our Banty CME service specialises in?
 Maybe build the ultimate attrition recovery plan by assigning a budget to gaining new patients from your earnings in virtual telemedicine speaking engagements?
 Those are just a few ideas to get ahead of inevitable patient attrition.

 Now you’ve gotten a few ideas as to where to start.
 Good luck on wherever your journey will take you.
-To support your new endeavour, we’d like to offer you the chance to explore Banty Medical at no charge.
+To support your new endeavour, we’d like to offer you the chance to explore Banty Virtual Clinic at no charge.
 Try seeing your patients virtually on us for a while.